Updated 6 May

-Members are receiving a large number of queries in relation to COVID-19 (Coronavirus), and the risk to their patients’ health.
-Current advice is that the risk to the general population in the UK is now high.
+Members are receiving a large number of queries in relation to COVID-19 (coronavirus), and the risk to patient health.
+Current advice is that the risk to the general population in the UK remains high.

-Our advice is drawn from a number of sources, covers adults, children and young people, and is updated at the situation evolves.
+Our advice is drawn from a number of sources across all four nations of the UK, covers adults, children and young people, and is updated as the situation evolves.

 This advice is for clinicians.
 Patients looking for further information on whether their condition places them in a higher-risk category, or about precautions they should take, are advised to speak to their clinical team, who are best placed to answer specific questions.
 Versus Arthritis has produced a guide for patients covering some of the most frequently asked questions.